KHard2Bme/US_Call_Center_Dashboard/README.md

 - Secondary KPI:

-              -  Report showing breakdown of inbound calls by call center
+              a.)
+Report showing calls by call center
-              .
-Report showing breakdown of inbound calls by sentiment.
+              b.)
+Report showing calls by sentiment.
-              -  Column chart showing breakdown of reason by sentiment.
+              c.)
+Column chart showing reason by sentiment.
-              -  Column chart showing breakdown of response time by call center.
-              -  Chart showing total count by reason of call
-               - Grid view dashboard allowing stakeholders to search for granular information in dataset and  download if needed
+              d.)
+Column chart showing response time by call center. e.)
+Chart showing total count by reason of call f.)
+Grid view dashboard allowing stakeholders to search for granular information in dataset and  download if needed.

+- Filters:

+              a.)
+Call day
+              b.)
+Call center
+              c.)
+Day of week

 ### Data Sources
 ---